garazdawi/erlang.github.io/_posts/2018-5-02-My-OTP-21-Highlights.md

 instead of being bundled, OTP-14113.

 The rand module has seen a lot of work, adding new features.
-I'm not sure when or how the difference is use full, but the theory around this is fascinating, OTP-13764.
+I'm not sure when or how the difference is useful, but the theory around this is fascinating, OTP-13764.

 The maps module now has an maps:iterator/0 and maps:next/1, OTP-14012.